3.0

 Sarah Beth Durst

-Sarah Beth Durst is the author of several fantasy novels for adults, teens, and children, including The Lost, Vessel, and The Girl Who Could Not Dream.
-She was awarded the 2013 Mythopoeic Fantasy Award and has been a finalist for SFWA’s Andre Norton Award three times.
-A graduate of Princeton University, where she spent four years studying English, writing about dragons, and wondering what the campus gargoyles would say if they could talk, Sarah lives in Stony Brook, New York, with her husband and children.
+Sarah Beth Durst is the author of several fantasy books for adults, teens, and children, including The Queen of Blood, Drink Slay Love, and Journey across the Hidden Islands.
+She won an ALA Alex Award and a Mythopoeic Fantasy Award, and has been a finalist for SFWA’s Andre Norton Award three times.
+A graduate of Princeton University, she lives in Stony Brook, New York, with her husband, her children, and her ill-mannered cat.

 Steve Pantazis